Bernie Sanders Points To Donald Trump Tweet In Support Of $2,000 Stimulus Checks

 “Do you think that all over America people are saying, ‘My God, we have to repeal Section 230 of the 1996 Telecommunications Act, my God, that is a major national priority?’
 Nobody even knows what that is.”

 McConnell is allegedly trying to force Democrats to make a difficult decision, and also allow Georgia’s GOP Senate incumbents — Kelly Loeffler and David Perdue — to back $2,000 checks ahead of the state’s runoff elections, which will determine if Republicans maintain control of the upper chamber.
+Notably, Loeffler and David Purdue have both come out in support of the head of state’s calls for $2,000 checks.

-As reported by Politico, Sanders revealed on Monday that he planned to fillibuster an override of Trump’s defense bill veto unless McConnell allows the upper chamber to decide on the legislation for $2,000 direct payments.
+As reported by Politico, Sanders revealed on Monday that he planned to filibuster an override of Trump’s defense bill veto unless McConnell allows the upper chamber to decide on the legislation for $2,000 direct payments.

 “The Vermont independent can’t ultimately stop the veto override vote, but he can delay it until New Year’s Day and make things more difficult for the GOP,” the publication claimed.

-Sanders and Trump have formed an unlikely alliance against McConnell.
-Per Vice, Trump has echoed progressive calls for higher valued stimulus checks, which has put him on Sanders’ side on coronavirus relief.
+Sanders and Trump — who Vice said are typically “bitter foes” — have formed an unlikely alliance against McConnell.
+Trump has echoed progressive calls for higher-value stimulus checks, which has put him on Sanders’ side on increasing coronavirus relief.
 In response, McConnell has suggested tying the $2,000 checks to issues the president has expressed support for, including repealing Section 230 and investigating allegations of voter fraud.

-As The Inquisitr reported, Axios reporter Jonathan Swan previously claimed that Trump would be happy to align with progressive stimulus check demands.